 Rodriguez is a Spanish patronymic and a common surname in Spain, Latin America and the Philippines.

 - The cell phone used to lure Lindsay to her murder was registered under the name “Paulo Rodriguez.”
-The conspirators/ killers MAY have chosen that surname because it is a common surname in the Philippines (where the Delalcazar family immigrated from) and MEXICO where one of the drug traffickers was from (Leopoldo Beltran).
+The conspirators/ killers MAY have chosen that surname because it was a common surname in the Philippines (where the Delalcazar family immigrated from) and MEXICO where one of the drug traffickers was from (Leopoldo Beltran).

 - It was reported on Dateline that Lindsay said the female caller sounded “kind of Spanish“(Dateline may have it wrong).
 The SP had this to say in 2010: “After exhaustively investigating this crime for the past two years, this is what we know.
 We know that a woman with an ACCENT made contact with Lindsay using this crime phone. (they never made mention of a male ever calling Lindsay).
 This is the woman who is believed to be involved in Lindsay’s murder.”
 The police did not say “it was a fake or Spanish accent”

 - Apparently, Lindsay did not know the name of the suspect couple and it was reported she stored their phone number in her contact list under the name “The Mexican’s”.
 (This was not confirmed by police)

-- “One of the persons charged in Calgary drug bust was a foreign national.
+- “One of the men charged in Calgary drug bust was a foreign national.
 Leopoldo Fernando Rojo Beltran was a Mexican citizen with ties to a Mexican drug cartel.”

 - “Cave said investigators believe the operation disrupted in Calgary has links to a distribution network spread through the “United States, beyond that to Mexico and South America.”